ibm-cloud-docs/event-notifications/en-destination-email-custom-domain.md

 ## Using an {{site.data.keyword.cloud_notm}} email service with custom domain
 {: #en-destinations-custom-email}

 This capability is available only for selected users.
-If you would like to leverage this capability, please contact support.
+If you would like to leverage this capability, [contact us](mailto:mbluemix@in.ibm.com).
 {: tip}

 ### Configuring a webhook destination